Christ’s Deity and Preexistence

 “Your throne, O God, is forever and ever; a scepter of righteousness is the scepter of Your kingdom” (Hebrews 1:8).

 “Behold, the virgin shall be with child, and bear a Son, and they shall call His name Immanuel,” which is translated, “God with us” (Matthew 1:23).

 “And the angel answered and said to her, The Holy Spirit will come upon you, and the power of the Highest will overshadow you; therefore, also, that Holy One who is to be born will be called the Son” (Luke 1:35).

 “who, being in the form of God, did not consider it robbery to be equal with God, but made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men.
 And being found in appearance as a man, He humbled Himself and became obedient to the point of death, even the death of the cross” (Philippians 2:6–8).

 Christ is God in the supreme and unqualified sense of the term—in nature, in wisdom, in authority, and in power.
-Thus, the Son is put on an equal footing with the Father (Col. 2:9).
-Yet, Christ was willing to relinquish His position and become a man in order to save mankind.
+Thus, the Son is put on an equal footing with the Father (Colossians 2:9).
+Yet, Christ relinquished His position and became a man in order to save mankind.
 “Greater love has no one than this, than to lay down one’s life for his friends” (John 15:13).